 Your pets are a part of your family, and of course, you want to protect them just like any other family member.
 Which means you want to keep them safe and protected from fleas, ticks, mosquitoes, and other insects that can carry disease and lead to health problems.

-I set out on a mission to find products made using safe, herbal ingredients for your precious pets.
+I set out on a mission to find products made using herbal ingredients (with no harsh chemicals) for your precious pets.
 I believe they are your best options to help repel pests.

 The Dangers of Using Harsh Chemicals on Pets

 As a proactive Doctor of Veterinary Medicine who is also trained in homeopathy, herbs and acupuncture, I consider it one of my missions to help educate people on the advantages of natural animal care.
 My goal for your pets is to keep them in glowing good health.

 Every day, I see dogs and cats suffering from the side effects of drugs or other harsh chemicals they've been given.

 In April of 2009, the EPA issued an advisory about "spot-on" chemical pesticide products.
 These are products applied to the neck or back of dogs and cats as a flea and tick preventive.